Puerto Morelos, Mexico

 - Immerse yourself in the Mexican culture, learning the language and taking in the Mexican cuisine.
-Explore your free time to discover some of the most amazing locations in the area such as the Mayan Ruins, the cenotes and the eco-adventure parks!
+Enjoy your free time and discover some of the most amazing locations in the area such as the Mayan Ruins, the cenotes and the eco-adventure parks!

 Our start dates for 2019 & 2020 are:

 - 11th January 2020

 - 7th March 2020

 - 4th April 2020

 - 2nd May 2020

 - 27th June 2020

 - 25th July 2020